PangomNet/PanPlay/README.md

 [View releases](https://github.com/ownOnline/oOPlay/releases)

 ##### Language information:
-oOPlay is currently being developed mainly in German.
-However, the documentation here on GitHub has recently been in English only.
-It is planned to include language support in the player.
-In addition to German, English will also be integrated into the interface.
+oOPlay is being developed mainly in German.
+However, shortly the Player will have Language support in its stable version.
+(Currently only in prerelease versions)
+Currently available Languages:
+- Deutsch / German - OK
+- Englisch / English - OK
+- Italian / Italiano - Meh, but works.
+Help if you can 🤤
+If you have interest in TGranbslating to your Language feel free make an Issue mentiuon this.